Machine learning-based direct solver for one-to-many problems on temporal shaping of relativistic electron beams: Methods

 \section{Methods}

-\textbf{Bunch compression mechanism.} In a system of magnetic elements, a transfer map \emph{M} describes the relation of initial conditions $\zeta^\emph{i}$ and final conditions $\zeta^\emph{f}$, which can be symbolically written in the form $\zeta^\emph{f}=\emph{M}\zeta^\emph{i}$.
-A Taylor map \cite{ref18} that represents the final conditions as a Taylor series of the initial conditions can be described as
+In a system of magnetic elements, a transfer map \textit{M} describes the relation of initial conditions $\zeta^\textit{i}$ and final conditions $\zeta^\textit{f}$, which can be symbolically written in the form $\zeta^\textit{f}=\textit{M}\zeta^\textit{i}$.
+A Taylor map \cite{ref21} that represents the final conditions as a Taylor series of the initial conditions can be described as

-where \emph{R}, \emph{T} and \emph{U} are the first-, second- and third-order transfer matrices, and \emph{j}, \emph{k}, \emph{l} and \emph{m} are the element indices of the coordinate.
+where \textit{R}, \textit{T} and \textit{U} are the first-, second- and third-order transfer matrices, and \textit{j}, \textit{k}, \textit{l} and \textit{m} are the element indices of the coordinate.

 It is empirically found that the CGAN is more effective in dealing with low dimensional problems.
-Therefor the transfer map here is needed to be sparse.
+Therefore, the transfer map here is needed to be sparse.
 Fortunately, for beams with small transverse emittance and large energy spread, the contribution of geometrical terms can be neglected and the dispersion terms will tend to dominate.
-A Taylor map that presents the final longitudinal coordinate \emph{q}$_\emph{z,f}$ of a charged particle as a Taylor series of the initial coordinates can be simplified as
+A Taylor map that presents the final longitudinal coordinate \textit{q}$_\textit{z,f}$ of a charged particle as a Taylor series of the initial coordinates can be simplified as